Sales Forecasting Using AI: The Future is Here

 ZynBit automatically collects 100% accurate and thorough sales data

-With ZynBit, your sales reps can carry out their work like they normally do, sending emails, booking appointments, making phone calls, etc. As they work, ZynBit automatically tracks all of their sales activities, without them having to think about it.
+With ZynBit, your sales reps can carry out their work like they normally do, sending emails, booking appointments, making phone calls, etc. As they work, ZynBit’s sidebar for outlook automatically tracks and syncs their sales activities with SalesForce, without them even having to think about it.

 By eliminating manual data entry, ZynBit gives your sales team hours of valuable time back that they can use for high-impact sales activities and coaching.